Denticulate tool: Tabon Caves

 41 denticulate tools were found in the Tabon Caves in the Philippines, which are thought to have been used for ‘plant splitting’.
 Some of tools found show evidence of intentional retouching while other denticulate tools may have been formed unintentionally.

 Other

 Egypt

-A large proportion of the denticulate tools in the Metropolitain Museum of Art's collection come from different areas in Egypt.
+A large proportion of the denticulate tools in the Metropolitan Museum of Art's collection come from different areas in Egypt.
 In ancient Egypt flint denticulate tools adhered to wooden handles were used to reap grain from the 5th to 4th millennia BC.